adelin-diac/adelindiac_site/README.md

 TODO:

 - Navbar Dropdown - add it in once pages are added
+- Cool things I did - add them in
+- Career section - add it in
 - CONTACT PAGE
 - BLOG PAGE
 - PROJECTS PAGE